 - Medical conditions

-Orange urine may also be a sign of a health condition.
 There are a number of medical conditions that has orange-hued urine as one of its symptoms.
-For instance, the lack of fluids in the body will give the urine a deep yellow to orange color.
+For instance, the lack of fluids in the body will give the urine such type of color.
 Hepatitis as well as jaundice exhibit orange urine.
 Bile in the urine renders it a deep orange to brownish shade.
-Other medical conditions known to cause orange tint in the urine are urinary tract infections, pancreatic cancer, liver cancer and bladder diseases.
+Other medical conditions known to cause such type of tint in the urine are urinary tract infections, pancreatic cancer, liver cancer and bladder diseases.
 Any injury or damage sustained by the urinary tract organs like the ureter, bladder and kidneys could also lead to orange-colored urine.

 What are the symptoms that accompany orange urine?